tmr4/fp32/README.md

 The pushu32 function is a version of Marco's fldu32 function.
 Call it with an unsigned 32-bit integer in the A and Y registers (Y-lsw, A=msw).
 As the name implies, it will push the 32-bit floating-point equivalent to the stack.

-The str2fp32 function is a streamlined version of Marco's str2fp function, but only handling decimal values.
+The str2fp32 function is a streamlined version of Marco's str2fp function, but only handles decimal values.
 The code still has some of Marco's error checking, but I'll likely remove that as it's not needed in Forth (if the value isn't a proper fp value the system will try to interpret it as something else).
 The string is parsed from left to right.
 The expected format is a decimal ascii string, beginning with an optional '+' or '-' sign, followed by a decimal mantissa consisting of a sequence of decimal digits optionally containing a decimal-point character, '.'.
 The mantissa may be optionally followed by an  exponent.
 An exponent consists of an 'E' or 'e' followed by an optional plus or minus sign, followed by a sequence of decimal digits.
 The exponent indicates the power of 10 by which the mantissa should be scaled.

 Call str2fp32 with the address of a string in current data bank in the Accumulator and the length of the string in the Y register.
 This is a change from Marco's code, which uses a null terminated string or invalid character to end conversion.
 My interpreter provides the string length for free so this is easy for me.
 You can revert the code if it isn't for you.